 The moral law of God is fulfilled in loving God with all our being and our neighbor as ourselves.
 These are the two great laws of the Kingdom of God.
 These principles always are disobeyed by Satan and his followers, and their disobedience always brings them into the bondage of the chains of eternal darkness.

 The Ten Commandments and the accompanying ordinances, which are based on the two great laws of the Kingdom of God, were solid ground given to people so they could walk uprightly in the Presence of the Lord.

 The eternal moral law governs us today.
 It has governed all God’s creatures from eternity and will continue to govern them to eternity because it proceeds from God’s eternal Nature.
 The greatest possible catastrophe would be for God’s eternal Nature to change in any manner.

-Whoever committeth sin transgresseth also the law: for sin is the transgression of the law.
+Whoever commits sin also commits lawlessness, and sin is lawlessness.
 (I John 3:4)